Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for assistance.
 If it still won’t work, reach us at 614-451-0846 for support.

 Your system typically has a power-cutting device by its condenser.
 This switch is generally in a metal box mounted on your house.
-If your AC has recently been maintained, the device may have accidentally been positioned in the “off” setting.
+If your AC has recently been maintained, the device may have accidentally been turned off.

 Blocked Condensate Drain Pan